comses-education/coffee-leaf-rust-model/README.md

 ### Running on Open Science Grid
 1. Establish an account on Open Science Grid https://osg-htc.org/research-facilitation/accounts-and-projects/general/index.html
-2. Build a singularity image from this file via `./build.sh <your-osg-username>`
+2. Create a host alias for your OSG account (https://github.com/comses-education/fair-osg-template#set-up-your-user-account-on-the-open-science-grid)
-3. Copy the singularity image e.g., `spatialrust-v1.sif` to your OSG `/public/<username>` directory
+3. Build a singularity image and deploy it to your OSG `/public/<username>` directory via `$ make OSG_USERNAME=<your-osg-username> deploy`
+4. ssh into the OSG login node, cd into the `spatialrust` directory and submit the generated `spatialrust.submit` via `$ condor_submit spatialrust.submit`
+5. this runs the ParameterRuns.jl on OSG and should drop off a `results.zip` file with the data in the same directory you submitted the job script.